 Kilauea is on the North Shore and offers unparalleled natural scenery, which makes it a great choice when you’re deciding where to stay in Kauai for your first time.

 No matter where you stay in Kauai, you’ll be surrounded by stunning beaches, incredible mountain peaks, massive rainforests, and lots of wildlife.
-Whether you’re trying to decide where to stay in Kauai for your first time or your tenth, the island never fails to enchant.
+Whether its your first or tenth visit, the island never fails to enchant.

-Kauai is protected against development, so it’s dotted with small towns, each of them with their own unique attractions and appeal.
+Kauai is protected against development, and is dotted with small towns, each with their own unique attractions and appeal.
 All you have to do is decide what you really want to do during your beach vacation!

-The first place to look at is Poipu.
-This is a quieter area that will give you easy access to the beach and to natural attractions.
-If you don’t want to face the crowds, then this is one of the best areas to stay in Kauai.
+The first place to consider is Poipu.
+It is a quieter area on the South shore, that has easy access to the beach and natural attractions.
+If you don’t want to face the crowds, this is one of the best areas to stay in Kauai.
+There are many affordable bed and breakfasts in Kauai, and a lot of them are in this charming town.

-Lihue is another quieter area and offers a good range of budget accommodation options.
-This small town is more local and the county seat of Kauai.
-But it still offers great beach access and is close enough to more atmospheric towns.
+Lihue is another of the quieter areas, and offers a good range of Kauai’s best budget accommodation.
+This small town is more local, but it still offers great beach access and is close enough to more atmospheric towns.
+Along the East coast, it has everything you need for a fun-filled getaway.

-If you’re trying to decide where to stay in Kauai for families, then Kilauea is a great choice.
-It’s a beautiful little town and surrounded by some of the best scenery on the island as well as lots of outdoor activity opportunities.
+The best area for families in Kauai is Kilauea.
+It’s a beautiful little town, surrounded by some of the best scenery on the garden isle, as well as lots of outdoor activity opportunities.
+There are some excellent villas in Kauai that are perfect and private for families.

-And then we come to Hanalei, the most popular town for travelers of all kinds.
-You’ll find everyone from new-age seekers to surfers looking for the perfect wave in this town, and it offers a great mix of nightlife, culture, and nature attractions.
+Next up we have Hanalei, the most popular town for travelers of all kinds.
+You’ll find everyone from new-age seekers to surfers looking for the perfect wave in this town.
+It has a great mix of nightlife, culture, and nature attractions.
+On the North shore it is close to lots of Kauai’s top must-see spots, don’t forget to stop by Hanalei Bay too.

 Kauai’s 5 Best Neighborhoods to Stay in

-Poipu is located on the South Shore of Kauai and is a little quieter than other areas.
-It’s also more atmospheric, with a beauty and relaxing atmosphere that’s difficult to match.
-Poipu is one of the primary attractions on the South Shore and has been called one of the best coastlines in the country.
-It’s the best neighborhood to stay in Kauai if you want to enjoy the beach without the crowds.
+Poipu is located on the South shore of Kauai, and is a little quieter than other spots.
+It’s super atmospheric, with a beautiful and relaxing vibe that’s difficult to match.
+Poipu is one of the most popular attractions on the South shore, and is one of the best coastlines in the country.
+If you’re searching for gorgeous beaches, this is an excellent location.

-Poipu offers lots of water activities like paddle-boarding, sailing, and snorkeling in its warm, turquoise water.
-The beaches are seemingly endless stretches of white sand and the main beach, Poipu beach park, also has picnic areas, lifeguards, and showers just to make your visit better.
-And the collection of shops and restaurants in the area mean that Poipu is a good choice whether you’re deciding where to stay in Kauai for one night, or for a longer visit.
+Poipu has lots of water activities like paddle-boarding, sailing, and snorkeling in its warm, turquoise water.
+The golden sand beaches are seemingly endless.
+The main beach is lined with Poipu beach park, picnic areas, lifeguards, and showers just to make your visit more convenient.

 Things to See and Do in Poipu